Bert0ns/gpx-plotter-react/README.md

 ## TODO

-1) Transition to react
+1) - [ ] Transition to react
 2) - [ ] Improve chart visualization
    - [ ] find bugs
-   - [ ] Add the possibility to edit fonts on the chart
+   - [x] Add the possibility to edit text on the chart
    - [ ] Improve chart performance
-   - [ ] improve file read visual by inserting a card for each file, containing relevant information
+   - [x] improve file read visual by inserting a card for each file, containing relevant information
    - [ ] Add a remove button on the file cards
    - [ ] Add a way to trim data at the ends of the chart